mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ iOS 16 introduced a brand new API for drill-down navigations that can help decouple navigation destinations.
 It's called navigation stack, and Apple is so happy with this API that they deprecated all of the navigation link APIs we discussed a moment ago.

-^ It's worth mentioning that even with navigation stacks the coupling problem we discussed a moment ago is still possible with all other forms of navigation.
+^ It's worth mentioning that even with navigation stacks the coupling problem we discussed all the other forms of navigation.
 For example, suppose the settings feature from a moment ago was not a drill down from the users list feature, but instead poppped up in a sheet.
 Then you have no choice but to use the `.sheet` view modifier to do that, and once you have done that you have coupled the users list feature to the settings feature.

 ^ So, it's still on you if you want to decouple your features for all of the other kinds of navigation we have discussed in this talk.
 But at least for drill-down animations, Apple has provided a tool